 Besides Unifi Protect, you also need to have a bell transformer that can supply at least 16-24VAC, 20VA.
 In Europe and the UK, most doorbells and chimes are running on only 8V.
 So you will need to replace your bell transformer first.

 If you want to connect a chime to it, then you will need a 30VA transformer to power both.
 Keep in mind that you run your Unifi Protect Doorbell on 24VAC, your chime will need to support that as well.
 Later in the article, I will describe a solution to how you can use an 8V chime and the Unifi Doorbell together.

-For the US, the following transformer is an good option:
+For the US, the following transformer is a good option:

-- ELIMINATE DOORBELL UNDER POWER: power single or multiple door chimes in one home with ease, replace the old 10Va or 16Va doorbell transformers for better performance
+- Handy use: power single or multiple door chimes in one home with ease, replace the old and under powered doorbell transformers for better performance

-- UNIVERSAL APPLICATION: universal using for many doorbell transformers, compatible with Ring Video Doorbell Pro, Nest Hello Video Doorbell, etc. ; Note: the brand above is only for demonstrating compatibility
+- Wide application: universal using for many doorbell transformers, compatible with Ring Video Doorbell Pro, Nest Hello Video Doorbell, etc.; Note: the brand above is only for demonstrating compatibility

 The Unifi Protect Doorbell needs a wireless connection to connect to your network.
 The doorbell can’t be connected over PoE, so you must have a decent wireless signal next to your front door.

-A simple way to test is, is to open an YouTube video on your mobile while standing next to your door.
-If you can watch an HD video without anybuffering then the signal is strong enough.
+A simple way to test is, is to open a YouTube video on your mobile while standing next to your door.
+If you can watch an HD video without any buffering then the signal is strong enough.

 Unifi Protect G4 Doorbell hardware Review